bagder/daniel.haxx.se/about.md

 more interested in and motivated to work within HTTPbis going forward.

-Developers sometimes ask me if the slowness and bureaucracy of standardization isn't tedious.
+Developers sometimes ask me if the slowness and bureaucracy of standardization is not tedious.
 For me, working within the IETF is a matter of bringing technology and interoperability forward.
-To be involved and ensure that the specs get done right, taking the right things into consideration and not go over board to fiddle with things we shouldn't.
+To be involved and ensure that the specs get done right, taking the right things into consideration and not go over board to fiddle with things we should not.
 It is good for everyone to have a good IETF.
 I find the spirit and working methods to be very similar to open source.